Diglossia: Language registers and types of diglossia

 Joshua Fishman expanded the definition of diglossia to include the use of unrelated languages as high and low varieties.
 For example, in Alsace the Alsatian language (Elsässisch) serves as (L) and French as (H).
 Heinz Kloss calls the (H) variant exoglossia and the (L) variant endoglossia.

 In some cases (especially with creole languages), the nature of the connection between (H) and (L) is not one of diglossia but a continuum; for example, Jamaican Creole as (L) and Standard English as (H) in Jamaica.
-Similar is the case in the Lowlands, with the Scots language as (L) and Scottish English as (H).
+Similar is the case in the Scottish Lowlands, with Scots as (L) and Scottish English as (H).

 (H) is usually the written language whereas (L) is the spoken language.
 In formal situations, (H) is used; in informal situations, (L) is used.
-Sometimes, (H) is used in informal situations and as spoken language when speakers of 2 different (L) languages and dialects or more communicate with each other (as a lingua franca), but not the other way around.
+Sometimes, (H) is used in informal situations and as spoken language when speakers of two or more languages or (L) dialects communicate with each other (as a lingua franca), but not the other way around.

-One of the earliest examples was that of Middle Egyptian, the language in everyday use in Ancient Egypt during the Middle Kingdom (2000 - 1650 BC).
-By 1350 BC, in the New Kingdom (1550 -1050 BC), the Egyptian language had evolved into Late Egyptian, which itself later evolved into Demotic (700 BC - AD 400).
+One of the earliest examples was that of Middle Egyptian, the language in everyday use in Ancient Egypt during the Middle Kingdom (2000–1650 BC).
+By 1350 BC, in the New Kingdom (1550–1050 BC), the Egyptian language had evolved into Late Egyptian, which itself later evolved into Demotic (700 BC – AD 400).
 These two later forms served as (L) languages in their respective periods.
 But in both cases, Middle Egyptian remained the standard written, prestigious form, the (H) language, and was still used for this purpose until the fourth century AD, more than sixteen centuries after it had ceased to exist in everyday speech.

 Another historical example is Latin, Classical Latin being the (H) and Vulgar Latin the (L); the latter, which is almost completely unattested in text, is the tongue from which the Romance languages descended.

 The (L) variants are not just simplifications or "corruptions" of the (H) variants.
 In phonology, for example, (L) dialects are as likely to have phonemes absent from the (H) as vice versa.
 Some Swiss German dialects have three phonemes, /e/, /ɛ/ and /æ/, in the phonetic space where Standard German has only two phonemes, /ɛ(ː)/ (Berlin 'Berlin', Bären 'bears') and /eː/ (Beeren 'berries').
 Jamaican Creole has fewer vowel phonemes than standard English, but it has additional palatal /kʲ/ and /ɡʲ/ phonemes.

 Especially in endoglossia the (L) form may also be called "basilect", the (H) form "acrolect", and an intermediate form "mesolect".